quentintaranpino/nostrcheck-server/readme.md

 ## About
 Nostrcheck server is a set of tools to interact with nostr and be sovereign of your data.

-It allows to validate nostr address (NIP05), multimedia uploads (NIP94, NIP96), nostr notes integrity check and lightning redirects.
+It allows to validate nostr address (NIP05), multimedia uploads (NIP94, NIP96, and [Blossom](https://github.com/hzrd149/blossom)🌸), nostr notes integrity check and lightning redirects.
 All under NIP98 authentication 100% nostr compatible.

 The server can be installed anywhere and allows anyone to become a nostr service provider.